cryptee/web-client/readme.md

 # Hello there 👋
 If you've found your way here, that means you're serious about your security and privacy! ~ or maybe just want to copy paste some code.
-Either way, you're welcome awesome human.
+Either way, you're welcome awesome human (beep boop?)

 Thanks for checking out Cryptee's source code.
 First, let's get a few things out of the way.